eProsima/PX4-FastRTPS-PoC/README.rst

     > eprosima_cdr /dev/ttyACM0  #or /dev/ttySn

-NOTE: If the UART port selected is busy, it's possible that Mavlink applications were using them.
+**NOTE**: If the UART port selected is busy, it's possible that Mavlink applications were using them.
 If it is the case, you can stop Mavlink from NuttShell typing:

 .. code-block:: shell